redhat-partner-ecosystem/openshift-skunkworks/README.md

 # openshift-skunkworks

-A collection of random Red Hat OpenShift artefacts
+A collection of random Red Hat OpenShift artefacts, examples, hacks and other good stuff !